A Day’s Worth of Work in 20 Minutes: Automating 3DP Process Parameter Development

 With over 100 years of experience in processing more than 400 metal materials, Rosswag was well-positioned to expand into the 3D printing sphere.
 Since 2014, the Rosswag team has qualified over 40 metal materials for AM and produced more than 60,000 parts.

 Within their role of qualifying metal materials, the team spends a lot of their time testing and validating parameters.
-But, as mentioned previously, these tasks don’t come without their own set of challenges.
+But these tasks don’t come without their own set of challenges.

 “The data handling and production planning for parameter optimization have always required a lot of manual effort,” explains Philipp Schwarz, Business Development Manager at Rosswag.
 “For each test, we had to manually set and document the values for all the varied parameter combinations.
 The more tests that are needed, the more time-consuming this effort becomes.
 For example, we had a study with more than 400 cubes that would take at least one full day to do in this manner.”